-In respect of the section 9 exception, the critical point for determination was whether, for the purposes of determining the applicability of the exception, the English court was bound by the ICSID tribunal's (and the ICSID annulment committee's) determination as regards the ICSID tribunal's jurisdiction.
+ICSID tribunal's (and the ICSID annulment committee's) determination as regards the ICSID tribunal's jurisdiction.

 Border Timbers' submission was two-pronged.
-First, it argued that insofar as section 2 (submission to jurisdiction) was concerned, Zimbabwe waived its immunity by acceding to the ICSID Convention, the provisions of which (notably Article 54) "amount to a prior written agreement submitting to the jurisdiction of the English courts for the purposes of enforcement of any award".
-This argument found its force from the first instance judgment of Fraser J (as he then was) in ISL (see below) where the Judge had held that Article 54 of the ICSID Convention was to be construed as a prior written agreement for the purposes of the SIA, meaning that the Convention parties were to be understood as having submitted to the jurisdiction of the English court by reason of their accession to the Convention.
-82
+First, it argued that insofar as section 2 (submission to jurisdiction) was concerned, Zimbabwe had waived its immunity by acceding to the ICSID Convention, the provisions of which (notably article 54) 'amount to a prior written agreement submitting to the jurisdiction of the English courts for the purposes of enforcement of any award?"
+This argument found its force from the first instance judgment of Fraser I (as he then was) in ISL (see below) where the Judge had held that article 54 of the ICSID Convention was to be construed as a prior written agreement for the purposes of the SIA, meaning that the Convention parties were to be understood as having submitted to the jurisdiction of the English court by reason of their accession to the Convention.80

 In the alternative, Border Timbers contended that Zimbabwe had agreed to submit the dispute to arbitration, thereby triggering the section 9 (arbitration) exception.
-Relevant to this second argument, Border Timbers argued that the English court must treat the ICSID tribunal's (and the ICSID annulment committee's) determination on the ICSID tribunal's jurisdiction final and binding and must not conduct a de novo or other enquiry into whether a valid arbitration existed to begin with.83 It was therefore immaterial, according to Border Timbers, that Zimbabwe had (unsuccessfully) challenged the ICSID tribunal's jurisdiction.
+Relevant to this second argument, Border Timbers argued that the English court must treat the ICSID tribunal's (and the ICSID annulment committee's) determination on the ICSID tribunal's jurisdiction as final and binding and must not conduct a de novo or other enquiry into whether a valid arbitration existed to begin with.81 It was therefore immaterial, according to Border Timbers, that Zimbabwe had (unsuccessfully) challenged the ICSID tribunal's jurisdiction.

 Zimbabwe challenged both strands of Border Timbers' resistance to state immunity.
 On the section 2 point, Zimbabwe argued that it had never, within the meaning of the provision, submitted to the UK courts' jurisdiction, whether generally or specifically in respect of the present matter.
-As for the section 9 exception, Zimbabwe forcefully argued that the ICSID tribunal lacked jurisdiction for a variety of reasons, most notably that Article 10 of the (applicable) Swiss - Zimbabwean BIT84 did not properly cover the underlying dispute.
-85 Zimbabwe contended that it was entitled to raise its jurisdictional objections anew before the local (English) court when resisting registration, and that it was wholly immaterial that all of its jurisdictional arguments had been rejected twice before (first by the ICSID tribunal and thereafter by the ICSID annulment committee).
-86 iii.
+As for the section 9 exception, Zimbabwe forcefully argued that the ICSID tribunal lacked jurisdiction for a variety of reasons, most notably that article 10 of the (applicable) Swiss-Zimbabwean BIT82 did not properly cover the underlying dispute.83 Zimbabwe contended that it was entitled to raise its jurisdictional objections anew before the local (English) court when resisting registration, and that it was wholly immaterial that all of its jurisdictional arguments had been rejected twice before (first by the ICSID tribunal and thereafter by the ICSID annulment committee).84 iii.
 The first instance decision

-As alluded to above, Dias J ultimately rendered her judgment in favour of the claimant investors, refusing to set aside the order for registration.87 However, somewhat bizarrely, she landed against the claimants on both sections 2 and 9 of the SIA, instead basing her decision on a novel point of procedure not argued before her during the hearing.
-Her reasons pertaining to the interaction between the SIA and the ICSID Convention may briefly be summarised as follows.
+As alluded to above, Dias J ultimately rendered her judgment in favour of the claimant investors, refusing to set aside the order for registration.85 However, somewhat bizarrely, she decided against the claimants on both sections 2 and 9 of the SIA, instead basing her decision on a novel point of procedure not argued before her during the hearing.
+Her reasons pertaining to the interaction between the SIA and the ICSID Convention may briefly be summarized as follows.

-Dias J opined that, on a correct interpretation88 of Articles 53-55 of the ICSID Convention, the SIA section 2 route, premised on a submission to the UK courts' jurisdiction, had not been engaged.
+Dias J opined that, on a correct interpretation86 of articles 53-55 of the ICSID Convention, the SIA section 2 route, premised on a submission to the UK courts' jurisdiction, had not been engaged.
 In other words, Zimbabwe had not submitted to the UK courts' jurisdiction.
-Although Dias J found that Article 54(1) of the Convention was intended as "a waiver of state immunity in respect of recognition and enforcement but not in relation to processes of execution against assets" she -it is submitted erroneously- drew a distinction between a general waiver of immunity and submission to jurisdiction, with the latter requiring a "sufficiently clear and unequivocal
+Although Dias J found that article 54(1) of the Convention was intended as 'a waiver of state immunity in respect of recognition and enforcement but not in relation to processes of execution against